 I am running through a field.
 Frosting is on my face, and the taste of the cake is still on my lips.
 See, my older brothers do this thing every year on my birthday where they push my face into the cake.
 Last year it was funny and we all laughed, but this year something was different.
 I guess turning eight really changes your outlook on life because I just wanted to enjoy my cake, that’s all.
 My whole family laughed and I just sat there, smiling a fake smile and pretending I still thought it was funny.
 Incidentally, this birthday was very ordinary.
 We sat in the middle of our small kitchen, Pops gave me a slinky, and Mama gave me yet another knitted sweater.
 I lost a tooth, my brothers fought over something or another, and Mama and Pops discussed something about a war.
 I was born the year this war started, 1939.
 But besides that, I don’t know too much about it.
-Well, anyhow, the pure ordinariness of this birthday was too much for me to handle and around all day, I left the house and just ran.
+Well, anyhow, the pure ordinariness of this birthday was too much for me to handle and after sitting around all day, I left the house and just ran.
 I don’t think anyone noticed I was gone, but they never do.
 It’s okay though, because sometimes people are just too busy in their own lives to worry about yours all the time, and I know it’s hard, but you can’t be angry about it.
 It’s just something you have to understand.
 So I ran, and it is the first time I have felt free in a long while.
 There are birds flying overhead.
 They are in a V. I find it peculiar how organized these birds are, but it’s also very impressive.
 So I run on, imagining I am a bird, swimming and dancing through the clouds.
 Tall green grass sweeps around my legs, tickling my ankles and causing me to giggle.
 Crickets are chirping, and I skip to the music of their small orchestra.
 I come to the top of my hill, and I have to stop running for I wouldn’t want to topple down the hill.
 So I decide to sit down because I have been running for a while and I am quite tired.
 It’s the time of evening where the day is just ending and the night is just beginning, and the sky is painted beautiful colors.
 This is my favorite time of the day because, on this spot on my hill, I have a perfect view of the sun kissing the top of the earth before she makes her way to bed.
 And then I get to watch the stars pop up, one by one, and it is absolutely spectacular.
 My mouth tastes salty and it takes me a second to realize that my cheeks are wet.
 I am crying.
 However, the tears I am letting loose, they are not tears of sadness.
 I am not sure if they are tears of joy either.
 All I know is that sometimes the beauty of life is too much for me to take in; it awes me, and leaves me shaken.
 I am only eight, so I don’t know too much about life, but I think I know enough.
 However I definitely know that life is a very precious, wondrous thing.
 Who knows, maybe this is why I’m crying.